-We also have many supporters and partners, both men and women, including Steve Singh, a managing director at Madrona, which is one of the prominent VC firms in Seattle.
+We also have many supporters and partners, both men and women, including Steve Singh, a managing director at Madrona, one of Seattle’s prominent VC firms.
 We have Rohini Chakrahata.
 She is a partner at ngp capital and in several other smaller VC firms.
 We have not been able to crack the code with the sequoias of the world, but that’s the goal.

 For 2021, we have had a very positive initial reaction, and we need to build upon that momentum.
 We are connecting our founding members with open board seats.
 Many other organizations focus on coaching and preparing women to be on the board.
 Some universities offer classes, etc.